Data Model#

 A global array (or array) is a container of elements of a specific dtype arranged in a logical multidimensional space.

-Array’s shape is a tuple of integer values, each denoting the length of the corresponding dimension.
-The length of the shape tuple equals the arrays’s number of dimensions.
-The product of shape values equals the total logical number of elements in the array.
+An array’s shape is a tuple of integers, each denoting the length of the corresponding dimension.
+The length of the shape tuple equals the array’s number of dimensions, and the product of its values equals the total number of logical elements in the array.

-Arrays are stored in global memory using a strided memory layout: in addition to a shape, an array also has an equally sized tuple of strides.
-Strides determine the mapping of logical array indices to physical memory locations.
-For example, for a 3-dimensional float32 array with strides (s1, s2, s3), the memory address of the element at the logical index (i1, i2, i3) will be:
+Arrays are stored in global memory using a strided memory layout: in addition to a shape, each array has an equally sized tuple of strides that maps logical indices to physical memory locations.
+For example, for a 3-dimensional float32 array with strides (s1, s2, s3), the memory address of the element at index (i1, i2, i3) is:

 base_addr + 4 * (s1 * i1 + s2 * i2 + s3 * i3),